-You’ll find bikinis made of nylon, cotton, microfiber, argyle mesh, lace, and more, as well as in different styles such as those with strings that you need to tie to hold the undies together.
+You’ll find bikinis made of nylon, cotton, microfiber, argyle mesh, lace, and more, as well as in different styles, such as those with strings that you need to tie to hold the undies together.

 The bikini is also one of the most versatile types of underwear because you can wear them under almost all types of bottoms.
 It’s also perfect for ladies with square-shaped, A-shaped, and heart-shaped buttocks.

-Bonus: The bikini has a mini or skimpy version, called the C-string panties, perfect for low-rise jeans, shorts, and more.
+Bonus: The bikini has a mini or skimpy version called the C-string panties, perfect for low-rise jeans, shorts, and more.

 Thongs are low-rise types of underwear that offer minimal back coverage, with a narrow, thin, T-shape fabric strip on the back.
 The said strip rests between the buttock’s cheeks, so there would be no visible panty lines.
 They also have low-cut leg holes.

-It’s the perfect underwear for form-fitting clothes, such as leggings, tights, bodycon.
+It’s the perfect underwear for form-fitting clothes, such as leggings, tights, and bodycon.
 It’s also best worn by individuals who have prominent hips and buttocks.

 Offering more back coverage than a thong but less than what the bikini provides, it has a playful and flirty cut but is still useful for daily use.
 This underwear type usually has a wide hip band, eliminating panty lines.